Two factual errors, one serious critique and a bunch of new facts and figures about operator billing.

-I estimated the number of credit cards in the US at 62 million, following this article.
+I estimated the number of credit cards in the US at 62 million, following an article that has meanwhile disappeared.
 A reader mailed me to point out the existence of this study (PDF), which puts the number significantly higher.

 In my defense, I searched for “number of US credit cards” and found the 62 million article, but not the PDF.
 That only goes to show that sometimes a web search isn’t enough to gather such data.